Skip to main content

 Google Chrome

-1. Log in to FormKiQ Web Console
+1. Log in to the FormKiQ Console.

-2. Open Developer Tools (F12 or Ctrl+Shift+I / Cmd+Option+I)
+2. Open Developer Tools with F12, Ctrl+Shift+I, or Cmd+Option+I.

-3. Select Network tab
+3. Select the Network tab.

-4. Refresh page
+4. Refresh the page.

 Safari

-1. Log in to FormKiQ Web Console
+1. Log in to the FormKiQ Console.

-3. Open Web Inspector (Cmd+Option+I)
+4. Open Web Inspector with Cmd+Option+I.

 Mozilla Firefox

-1. Log in to FormKiQ Web Console
+1. Log in to the FormKiQ Console.

-2. Open Developer Tools (Ctrl+Shift+I or Cmd+Option+I)
+2. Open Developer Tools with Ctrl+Shift+I or Cmd+Option+I.

-3. Select Network tab
+3. Select the Network tab.

-4. Refresh page
+4. Refresh the page.

-5. Find request with token
+5. Find an API request with an Authorization header.

 Curl CLI

-The Cognito API Endpoint can be found in the FormKiQ CloudFormation Outputs.
+The Cognito API endpoint can be found in the FormKiQ CloudFormation outputs.

 Cognito CloudFormation Outputs